Showing posts with label Mosaic Crafts. Show all posts

 craft project: mosaic bird house

-I purchased this prefabricated, wooden
+I purchased this prefabricated,

-birdhouse from a craft store called
+wooden birdhouse from a craft store

-Michael's.
-It is an actual birdhouse that
+called Michael's.
+It is an actual

-may be used outdoors.
+birdhouse that may be used

 Brief Description: This mosaic birdhouse can be hung outside if you would prefer.
 My mother keeps it inside in her sunroom.